juniorgasparotto/SysCommand/documentation/en.md

 The following properties do not make sense in the setting of parameters and methods exist only for that `ArgumentAtrribute` attribute is shared in the use of properties.

-* IsRequired: in C #, every parameter that has no default value is required, this setting is ignored if used.
+* IsRequired: in C #, every parameter that has no **default value** is required, this setting is ignored if used.
-* DefaultValue: How the own C # already gives us the option of default value for parameters, this setting is redundant, so it is ignored by the standard .NET is enough and cleaner.
+* DefaultValue: How the own C # already gives us the option to **default value** on parameters, this setting is redundant, so it is ignored by the standard .NET is enough and cleaner.

 ## <a name="methods-default" />Standard methods

 The use of standard methods (or implicitos methods) make the feature is very similar to the use of properties, i.e., you are not required to specify the `action` name and its parameters can be entered directly in the input as if they were arguments from properties.

-By Convention, if you call your `action` "Main" and it has parameters, it is considered as standard.
+By Convention, if you call your `action` "Main" and she has parameters, it is considered as standard.
 To change this behavior you must turn off the flag `Action(IsDefault = false)` , so the default behavior will be changed and your action "Main" (with parameters) will no longer be accessed so implied and will require the specification of your name in input.
 The reverse is also true, if your action has a different name and you would like to make it a standard method then just turn on the flag `Action(IsDefault = true)` .

 **Example:**